felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

     Like the previous code stylers, this allows for a huge amount of configuration and even allows you to swap out code style entirely.

+### Formatters

+Formatters will format the actual python file based on rules.

 - [black] An automated code formatter with no configuration options.

     A huge benefit of black is that unlike the previously mentioned tools this